El Sistema: Colombia

 The Fundación Nacional Batuta was founded in 1991, modelled on Venezuela's El Sistema.
 By 2020 over 500,000 children and young people had taken part in Batuta's musical programmes since its launch in 1991.
 After Venezuela, it is the largest such programme in the world.

 Peru

 Inspirated by El Sistema in 2011, the laureated tenor Juan Diego Flores started Symphony for Peru offering music classes and activities for children in low-income families, giving them a chance to develop their talent, teach them values through the arts and pull them away from at-risk situations.

 Germany

-Musaik – Grenzenlos Musizieren started in 2017 in Dresden-Prohlis on the initiative of the music educators Luise Börner and Deborah Oehler.
+Musaik – Grenzenlos musizieren started in 2017 in Dresden-Prohlis on the initiative of the music educators Luise Börner and Deborah Oehler.
 The success and sustainability of the program (built on the philosophy of El Sistema) are based on the intensity of the lessons (three times a week), group lessons, community music making and ensemble work.

+Sweden

+El Sistema Sweden consists of 24 regional centres, a teacher training academy, an online learning platform and an orchestra for orphaned refugees.
+On the initiative of Gustavo Dudamel, former Chief Conductor of the Gothenburg Symphony Orchestra, El Sistema Sweden emerged in 2010 on a small scale before then experiencing a sudden growth burst.
+At the start of 2022, El Sistema was working in cooperation with 18 professional orchestras and choirs to teach 9,000 children in 33 municipalities throughout the country.
+Sweden and Venezuela have also retained a close relationship in respect to the artistic development of El Sistema Sweden' and an exchange programme is maintained between students in Caracas and Gothenburg.